jsantell/chrome-api-definitions/README.md

 ## License

-For chrome-api-defintions
-*MIT License, Copyright (c) 2015 Jordan Santell*
+For chrome-api-defintions: *MIT License, Copyright (c) 2015 Jordan Santell*

-For API manifests from Chromium source
-*Modified BSD License, Copyright 2014 The Chromium Authors.
+For API manifests from Chromium source: *Modified BSD License, Copyright 2014 The Chromium Authors.
 All rights reserved.*